 Notice: Users may be experiencing issues with displaying some pages on stanfordhealthcare.org.
 We are working closely with our technical teams to resolve the issue as quickly as possible.
 Thank you for your patience.

-Sometimes the best way to treat a skin condition is with surgery — either by heating and removing the unwanted lesion (electrodessication), scraping it off (curettage) or cutting it out (excision).
+Sometimes the best way to treat a skin condition is with surgery.

-When less invasive methods aren't possible or won't provide the results you desire, we provide a range of these surgical options.
+When less invasive treatments aren't possible or won't provide the results you desire, we provide a range of surgical options:

 What to do after skin surgery